LinkedInLearning/building-and-securing-restful-apis-in-dotnet-3806082/README.md

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
-This repository has branches for each of the videos in the course.
+This repository has branches for each of the videos in the course that shows code examples.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.